 If your NFP organisation wishes to name the trusts or endowments that have provided funding for your activity via your website, newsletters or in the media, please email firstname.lastname@example.org to request approval.

 As part of our commitment to IMPACT Philanthropy, we are identifying opportunities to support a limited number of non-profit organisations NFP partners annually with longer term and deeper support designed to help them maximise their impact.
 At Perpetual we have a number of programs in place to provide grants to organisations working towards crucial outcomes for the communities and sectors they serve.
-This year we are excited to announce two new programs as part of our 2018 program of funding, the new IMPACT Capacity grant program and the Innovation & New Solution grant programs will be offered again in 2019.
+The IMPACT Capacity grant and Innovation & New Solution grant programs will be offered again in 2019.